Bay of Biscay: Climate

 In late spring and early summer, a large fog triangle fills the southwestern half of the bay, extending a few kilometres inland.

 As winter begins, weather becomes severe.
 Depressions frequently enter from the west, and either move north to the British Isles or enter the Ebro Valley, dry out, and are finally reborn in the form of powerful thunderstorms as they reach the Mediterranean Sea.
 These depressions cause severe weather at sea and bring light but constant rain to its shores (known as orballo, sirimiri, morrina, orbayu, orpin or calabobos).
 Powerful windstorms may form if the pressure falls rapidly (galerna), traveling along the Gulf Stream at great speed, resembling a hurricane, and finally reaching the bay with their maximum power, such as Cyclone Klaus.

 The Gulf Stream enters the bay following the continental shelf's border anti-clockwise (the Rennell Current), keeping temperatures moderate all year long.

 Main cities

-The main cities on the shores (or close to) of the Bay of Biscay are Lorient, Vannes, Saint-Nazaire, Bordeaux, Bayonne, Biarritz, Nantes, La Rochelle, Donostia-San Sebastián, Bilbao, Santander, Gijón and Avilés.
+The main cities on the shores (or close to) of the Bay of Biscay are Lorient, Vannes, Saint-Nazaire, Bordeaux, Bayonne, Biarritz, Nantes, La Rochelle, San Sebastián, Bilbao, Santander, Gijón and Avilés.